XRPLF/xrpl-dev-portal/content/transactions/checkcreate.md

 _Requires the [Checks Amendment](reference-amendments.html#checks)._

 Create a Check object in the ledger, which is a deferred payment that can be cashed by its intended destination.
-The sender if this transaction is the sender of the Check.
+The sender of this transaction is the sender of the Check.

 Example CheckCreate: